China stocks slump most in a month as COVID curbs, inflation woes weigh

 ** China will step up policy measures in a timely way to support the economy while studying new stimulus plans, state media on Friday quoted Premier Li Keqiang as saying.

-** Shares of new-energy firms slipped 5.5%, new energy vehicles plunged 6.5%, while automobiles declined 4.7%.
+** Shares of new-energy firms slipped 5.5%, new energy vehicles plunged 6.5% and automobiles declined 4.7%.

 ** Stocks in semiconductors and non-ferrous metals tumbled roughly 5% each, while consumer staples and real estate developers lost 1.7% and 2.6%, respectively.